 Lemon sevai recipe: lemon sevai or lemon idiyappam is a beautiful thing.
 It tastes light and delicious and also looks gorgeous with a deep yellow colour and dotted with the greens from curry leaves and green chillies.
 If you have some sevai (or idiyappam) lying around, definitely cook up some lemon sevai for breakfast and enjoy!

-Now, breakfast is either toast or cereal and while I am not particularly proud of it, it works.
+Now, breakfast is either toast and eggs or oats and while I am not particularly proud of it, it works.
 I am in no mood to cook in the mornings and so we make do.
 However, weekends are different.
 When we are not out getting brunch, I make all sorts of dishes that my mom and grand mom made for me as a kid.

 Lemon sevai is one of them.
 We usually serve sevai or idiyappam as is with stew.
-Any “variety dish” with sevai is a treat and is alternated with the popular lemon sevai or puli sevai (recipe coming soon).
-My maternal grand mom used to make the fluffiest and most delicious idiyappam and it seemed blasphemous to turn it into anything else rather than slather on some homemade ghee and eat it as is but a good lemon sevai was dearly welcomed too.
+Any “variety dish” with sevai is a treat and is alternated with the popular lemon sevai or puli sevai.
+My maternal grand mom used to make the fluffiest and most delicious sevai or idiyappam and it seemed blasphemous to turn it into anything else rather than slather on some homemade ghee and eat it as is, but a good lemon sevai was dearly welcomed too.
 My idiyappam skills are alright, definitely grown much better over the years.

 More easy breakfast recipes to inspire you.
-Click on the pictures below for recipe.
+Click on the pictures below for recipes.

 Lemon Sevai Recipe